farag2/Sophia-Script-for-Windows/README.md

 * Create tasks in the Task Scheduler to clear
   * `%SystemRoot%\SoftwareDistribution\Download`
   * `%TEMP%`
+* Pin shortcuts to Start via pure PowerShell
+  * Three shortcuts are pre-configured to be pinned: Control Panel, "old style" Devices and Printers, and Windows PowerShell
 * Unpin all Start menu tiles;
-* Pin shortcuts to Start menu using [syspin.exe](http://www.technosys.net/products/utils/pintotaskbar)
-  * Three shortcuts are preconfigured to be pinned: Control Panel, "old style" Devices and Printers, and Command Prompt
 * Turn on Controlled folder access and add protected folders using dialog menu;
 * Add exclusion folder from Microsoft Defender Antivirus scanning using dialog menu;
 * Add exclusion file from Microsoft Defender Antivirus scanning using dialog menu;